xerocross/we-assert/README.md

 ## Usage

 Below we summarize some of the basic usage.
 The test suite should be considered the official documentation.
 Run `npm test` for an exhaustive specification of usage.
-Any usage not indicated in the tests may have unexpected results and they are not guaranteed even if documented here in teh README.
+Any usage not indicated in the tests may have unexpected results and they are not guaranteed even if documented here in the README.

 ```
 import WeAssert from "we-assert";